back

 The worst outcome of an interrupted consolidation is a small amount of duplicated work on the next run, not corruption.
 Consolidation is also safe to skip entirely — a brain that never consolidates is still fully functional, just denser and with less hypothesis-generated structure.

 What can go wrong.
-A misconfigured quiet-hours cron can trigger housekeeping at the same moment the idle daemon triggers a dream cycle, causing writer contention (resolved by SQLite's retry but measurable as latency).
-A runaway REM-phase LLM call can hang the cycle if the upstream model is unreachable — v1.5.1 added a configurable timeout that aborts the phase and marks it for retry on the next cycle.
+A misconfigured quiet-hours cron can trigger housekeeping at the same moment the homeostatic trigger fires a consolidation cycle, causing writer contention (resolved by SQLite's retry but measurable as latency).
+A runaway REM-phase LLM call can hang the cycle if the upstream model is unreachable — a configurable timeout aborts the phase and marks it for retry on the next cycle.
 The consolidation_stats tool surfaces per-phase timing and error counts for operators who want to monitor the pipeline.

 retrieval